 - Teaching occurs in dialogue groups

-- The programme focusses on factors the doctoral student can influence, not on the system
+- The programme focuses on factors the PhD student can influence, not on the system